adamsilver/fdpb/02-Checkout.md

 ![Order summary panel](./images/?.png)

-When we go shopping in a physical shop we have everything we need through the experience.
-It's all close to hand.
-Even when we line up to pay, we can still see everything we're buying.

-The order summary panel provides this functionality digitally.
-Including it throughout the checkout process keeps users informed and in control.
-Which in turn builds trust and keeps them moving.

-Not including one puts the user at a severe disdavantage and as soon as they forget what they are buying and the choices they've made they are likely to drop out.
+Picture the experience of shopping in a real world physical shop.
+No computer in-sight.
+You walk in, you pick items to buy and place them in your basket.
+When you decide to go to the till, you can see everything you're buying, even as the assistant scans each item.

+To mimic this behaviour, we provide a view of the order and all the details of the order throughout the checkout flow.
+This builds trust, keeps users in control and upholds the forward momentum.

+Not including a summary is akin to dumping a basket of products into a black hole, and the assistant then telling you how much to pay.
+This is a burden on the user as they are forced to remember what they picked up.
+This causes anxiety and eventual drop out.

 On small screens we put the order summary below the form.
-On bigger screens we have an opportunity put it beside the form as follows:
+On bigger screens we have an opportunity to place it beside the form:

 ![Order summary panel](./images/?.png)

+## Checkout header

+TODO

 ## Summary